Join us for an adventure in flavor!

 Serving Options

 • Crudites: Think sliced cucumbers, carrots, and bell peppers.
-They add a refreshing crunch that pairs beautifully with the creamy texture of the fava beans.

 • With Eggs: Whether it’s a soft-boiled egg, poached, or scrambled, adding eggs makes it a wholesome breakfast option.